mrsbuttercup/unplug/readme.md

 ## Unplug Bot

 Bot for unplug.
-This bot sends an answer to a Telegram channel with a predefined template.
+This bot sends an sendAnswer to a Telegram channel with a predefined template.

 ## Environment setup